OneideLuizSchneider/blitzctl/README.md

 # blitzctl

 `blitzctl` is a CLI tool for managing local Kubernetes environments.
-It simplifies the creation, deletion, upgrading, and management of Kubernetes clusters using tools like `Minikube`, `Kind`, and `K3d`.
+It simplifies the creation, deletion, upgrading, and management of Kubernetes clusters using tools like `Minikube` and `Kind`.

 Currently supports `macOS` and `Linux`.

 ## Key Features

-- 🚀 **Multi-Provider Support**: Kind, Minikube, and K3d
+- 🚀 **Multi-Provider Support**: Kind and Minikube
 - ⚙️ **Smart Configuration**: Powered by Viper with file, environment, and flag support
 - 🔄 **Context Switching**: Easy switching between different cluster environments
 - 📊 **Cluster State Tracking**: Automatic tracking of created clusters and their metadata